WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-27-history-of-the-pack-the-gauntlet.md

 All good crewmen.
 All lost.

 SCVsUnion looked down at the metal thing attached to his arm.
 The Gauntlet.
 It was a defeat he would not forget.
+&nbsp;

 The Elder Drivers were a build-up of a former alliance.
 The powerful P.R.C.
 Fleet.